 Your brain needs physical activity to do its job well, relying on the blood and oxygen you get when you move around.
 So keep your mood in check and mental health on track by moving regularly.
 Set a timer for every 30 minutes to move around and give your brain exactly what it needs, and it will reward you with a more positive mood in return.

 Try stretching out with a yoga class, taking a walk or release endorphins with a run to start or end your day.
 Apart from improving physical flexibility and strength, these activities can do the same for your mind too.
-The benefits of regular physical exercise include reducing the risk of chronic illnesses such as heart disease and diabetes, and mental health issues such as stress, depression and anxiety.
+The benefits of regular physical exercise include reducing the risk of heart disease and diabetes, stress, depression and anxiety.

-Physical activity positively impacts your wellbeing - keep your mood in check by moving regularly.
+Physical activity positively impacts your wellbeing so keep your mood in check by moving regularly.